What are the most frequent mistakes landlords make when evicting tenants?

 Does the amount of late rent need to be included in the Eviction Notice or eviction filing?

-Depending on where the property is located, it may be required to include the specific amount owed in an Eviction Notice sent to a tenant that is behind on rent.
+Depending on where the property is located, you may be required to include the specific amount owed in an Eviction Notice sent to a tenant who is behind on rent.
 Once you go to court, the filing may need to state the amount owed, and you will likely need to show documentation to support the delinquent rent and fees.
 Late fees or interest that may continue to accrue should also be included in the notice or filing.
 If the eviction is the result of something other than the nonpayment of rent, it may be smart to talk to a lawyer about what sort of documentation or proof you will need to show the court.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.